HajimeTaira/InLoc_demo/README.md

 # InLoc demo

 This toolkit provides scalable indoor visual localization (InLoc) demo on InLoc dataset.
+We have compiled and tested it on Ubuntu 14.04 / 16.04.
-Please send bug reports and suggestions to <htaira@ctrl.titech.ac.jp>, <torii@sc.e.titech.ac.jp> .
+Please send bug reports and suggestions to <htaira@ok.ctrl.titech.ac.jp>, <torii@sc.e.titech.ac.jp> .

 ## Installation